James Maxwell

 Beyond the all-weather story, Lingfield's legacy is one of continuity.
 This course has survived for more than 130 years through two world wars, multiple changes of ownership, financial crises and the relentless pressure of modernisation.
 It has adapted, reinvented itself and found new reasons to exist when the old ones were no longer sufficient.

 The course remains an important part of its local community.
-It provides employment, hosts events beyond racing and offers a venue that connects people to the landscape around them.
-In an era when racecourses face pressure from property developers and declining attendances, Lingfield's survival is a story worth telling.
+It provides employment, hosts events beyond racing and offers a venue that connects people to the Surrey countryside around them.
+In an era when racecourses face pressure from property developers and declining attendances, Lingfield's survival is itself worth noting.

 What Lingfield Means Today

 Lingfield Park may never be the most glamorous racecourse in Britain.
-But it might just be one of the most important.
+But it might just be one of the most important โ and for the serious racegoer, one of the most rewarding.

 More about this racecourse